Troubleshooting Tips for

 BBB conferences are only visible when they are open.
 If the conference hasn’t begun or is already done, the conference link won’t work.

-Is Flash enabled?
+Is Flash installed?
 If you’re using the Google Chrome web browser:

-- Open Chrome, type: chrome://plugins in the address bar
+- Open Chrome, type: chrome://components in the address bar

 Do I have enough bandwidth on my internet connection?
 To check, visit: http://www.speedtest.net/